Piergiorge/Biomart_code/README.md

 # Biomart_pipeline

-Software that uses a list of genes and return genomic data (coordinates)
+Script that uses a list of genes and return genomic data (coordinates)

 The input file (genes.txt) is a list of genes (Ensembl ID), but its possible to change it and work with a gene name list.